-Built in 1969, by Peterson Builders of Sturgeon Bay, Wisconsin (hull #YTB 803) as the YTB 803 (Nanticoke) for the United States Navy.
+Built in 1969, by Peterson Builders of Sturgeon Bay, Wisconsin (hull #YTB 803) as the YTB-803 (Nanticoke) for the United States Navy.

-The date she was placed out of service is unknown, she was struck from the Naval Register, on the 9th of November 1999 and sold by the Defense Reutilization and Marketing Service (DRMS).
+The date she was placed out of service is unknown.
+She was struck from the Naval Register, on November 9th, 1999.
+Where the tug was transferred to the Defense Reutilization and Marketing Service (DRMS).

 Her capacities are 20,000 gallons of fuel oil, 710 gallons of lube oil and 1,290 gallons of potable water.